New To Our Church?

 There is a restroom located in the nursery directly outside the sanctuary to the right.
 There are restrooms downstairs in our fellowship area.
 Take a left at the bottom of the stairs.
 The restrooms are next to the kitchen.

-Please feel free to use our Visitor's Parking as you pull in the lot.
+Please use our Visitor’s Parking as you pull in the lot.
+On your left.

 Singing and Worship

-The Sunday Morning Service normally opens with singing.
-This is usually followed with the song service of choruses.
-Following or sometimes during the song service, the congregation will join in prayer and worship to God.
+Our Sunday Morning Service service opens with worship.
+This includes singing and times of praise (Psalms 30:4, 96:1-9).
+Following or sometimes during the song service, the congregation will join in prayer.
 It is not unusual for individuals to pray aloud during these times.
-(Psalms 30:4, 96: 1-9; Ephesians 5:19,20).
+(Ephesians 5:19,20).

 Meet and Greet